GTPB/ELIXIR-Train-the-Trainer-Dev/editing/README.md

 ###### Full Presentation

 The full presentation is built by the python script **build_lesson.py**.
 It extracts the slides content from each episode and concatenates them into one markdown file.
-Because of this, we also have to add the delimiter to the end of the last slide, not just between slides.
-**Example: Episode Slides**
+Because of this, we also have to add the delimiter to the end of the last slide, not just between slides. **Example: Episode Slides** illustrates this.

 <br/>